 Read only those books that inspire suicidal thoughts in you.
 Books, as I have always believed, are more dangerous than an atomic bomb.
 A bomb can only kill or maim you, unlike books, which alone can transform you.
 They can transform you from something baser into something nobler, something higher.
 A great book reveals you to yourself; it speaks to you about your sins and reminds you of your own faults.
 A great book is an event in your life.
 Its greatness lies in its ability to transform you.
 You willingly or unwillingly undergo a metamorphosis.
 What is a great book if not a mirror?
 This is how all that is baser is purged from you.
-One by one you lose them, you discard them, and you, sitting alone in your room, climb by inches and centimeters the peaks of humanity.
+One by one you lose them, you discard them, and you, sitting alone in your room, climb by inches the peaks of humanity.
 Reading is an escape from the world, but paradoxically one finds oneself embracing humanity in the most intense form known ever to the human race.
 A great book unsettles you, it uproots you as much as travel does.
 It provokes anxiety on a scale that is devastating.
 One experiences a mad tempest within.
 Day becomes a long hopeless evening.
 Dark clouds on the horizon that until yesterday meant little to you now portend your hasty end.
-Strange things begin to happen; humans resemble mannequins and mannequins resemble humans.
-A great book kills a part of your being.
-But at the same time, it allows a newer being to emerge.
+Strange things begin to happen.
+Humans resemble mannequins and mannequins resemble humans.
+A great book kills a part of your being but, at the same time, it allows a newer being to emerge.
 The brown bud in you becomes a white rose.
 It reveals to you great secrets about language itself.
-By degrees you realize that each word is like a living being.
-It has its own distinct skin beneath which it exists.
+By degrees, you realize that each word is like a living being with its own distinct skin beneath which it exists.
 How careful one has to be before one learns to play with it.
-Books are our collective memory; without them we simply cease to exist.
-We become terrifying as an abandoned bungalow.
+Books are our collective memory.
+Without them we simply cease to exist.
+We become as terrifying as an abandoned bungalow.

-It was Friday and he had not turned to the mosque.
-He had to leave his room quickly so that his colleagues on finding this did not end up interrogating him about his absence.
+It was Friday, and he had not turned to the mosque.
+He had to leave his room quickly so that his colleagues, on finding this, would not interrogate him about his absence.
 He had decided to travel to a nearby mountainous region.
 The bus was nearly deserted.
-An American woman wearing jeans and thick t-shirt sat on her seat with her legs crossed.
+An American woman wearing jeans and a thick t-shirt sat on her seat with her legs crossed.
 A young Indian couple with a chubby child sat near her.
 When his eyes met the woman, she sympathetically smiled at him.
-It meant, “you too are from India; I know this, so are we.”
+It meant, “you too are from India.
+I know this, so are we.”
 The bus then left.
 From his wide windows, he could see tall buildings made up of mirror.
 Some were pointed as a sharp pencil.
 The facade of each building reflected the other.
-When he had seen this army of images for the first time, he thought it was Disney World; but the joy of this realization was short lived.
-His bus then had reached on the fringe of the city.
+When he had seen this army of images for the first time, he thought it was Disney World, but the joy of this realization was short lived.
+His bus then had reached the fringe of the city.
 A blue board announced “labor camps,” which was written in white.
-Next to it was a desolate flat cemetery unlike the ones that he had ever seen.
-Workers, as he had learned later, lived there with poverty, solitude and bugs.
+Next to it was a desolate flat cemetery unlike those he had ever seen.
+Workers, as he learned later, lived there with poverty, solitude and bugs.
 Once in a while a group of workers would kill another fellow worker and then the whole gang would be mercilessly executed on Fridays.
 The next day the newspapers would carry a small story.
 Workers would invariably be blamed for having failed to pay the blood money.

 It was the 6th of December.
 The country was celebrating its independence day.
-The school children were marching with the posters of the king and the crown prince.
+School children marched with posters of the king and the crown prince.
 Huge posters of the king covered the facade of almost every building.
-A happy king smiling on his overtaxed subjects.
-In some buildings flags long as a road covered the whole facade.
-One could see poor workers selling flags to small children on every street corner.
+A happy king smiled on his overtaxed subjects.
+In some buildings, flags long as a road covered the whole facade.
+One could see poor workers sell flags to small children on every street corner.
 Had Orwell or Tagore been alive, how they would have seen this great pantomime of nationalism, he asked himself.
-Freedom here is an abstraction performed in a poet’s restless head; he quietly jotted these words in some remote corner of his mind.
+Freedom here is an abstraction performed in a poet’s restless head.
+He quietly jotted these words in some remote corner of his mind.
 As he sat on a wooden stool in a park, he saw spy cameras on top of the buildings in all four directions.
 They were seeing me, he knew this.
 Were they aware of his thoughts too?
-He left with a copy of My name is Red that he had been carrying.
+He left with a copy of My Name Is Red that he had been carrying.
 He walked towards the canal.
 Happy Europeans were busy in their abundant world.
 Some were sipping juice while others were munching chicken.
-A group of workers wearing dirty Kurta and Paijama were eyeing them.
+A group of workers in dirty Kurta and Paijama were eyeing them.

 “Do you know,” he suddenly said, as he looked into my eyes with a conviction of one who is possessed with a truth, “that books can transform you?
 You end up being what you never were.
 You end up hating your parents.
 Your childhood friends no longer understand you.
 Your parents no longer understand you.
 You end up hating yourself.
 You get drunk and write that often I cannot endure my own self.
 And then, when you wake in the morning you feel embarrassed and also proud for having expressed it.”

-“You know, whenever it rains for more than 20 minutes in Calcutta, every street and narrow road become a tributary of Hooghly,” he said.
+“You know, whenever it rains for more than 20 minutes in Calcutta, every street and narrow road becomes a tributary of Hooghly,” he said.

 I smiled and added, “once I saw a poor worker sleeping under the rain with a blue plastic covering his body, while I was walking near the Burra Masjid area.”